locuslab/convmixer-cifar10/README.md

 This is a simple ConvMixer training script for CIFAR-10.
 It's probably a good starting point for new experiments on small datasets.

+For training on ImageNet and/or reproducing our original results, see the [main ConvMixer repo](https://github.com/locuslab/convmixer).

 You can get around **92.5%** accuracy in just **25 epochs** by running the script with the following arguments, which trains a ConvMixer-256/8 with kernel size 5 and patch size 2.